akelly1954/Samples/source/README.md

 increase.

-The defaults for the various build scripts are set for the GNU tool chain running under linux, with Eclipse.
-However, the Eclipse IDE is not required.
-The build scripts can be run (with the right flags) just using g++, cmake, and (optionally) your favorite IDE if it's supported by the CMake version used for the build.
+The defaults for the various build scripts are set for the GNU tool chain running under linux, with eclipse.
+However, the Eclipse IDE is not required, nor is g++.
+The build scripts can be run (with the right flags) using any compiler, cmake, and (optionally) your favorite IDE if it's supported by the CMake version used for the build.

-If you use a different IDE, a different compiler (tool chain) - feel free change the build scripts and the various **cmake** source files.
-Good luck...
-I am available for some level of support (as well as moral support) if you are brave enough to do that (**andrew@akelly.com**).
+If you use a different IDE or a different compiler (tool chain) - feel free change the build scripts and the various **cmake** source files.
+As this is not for the faint of heart, I am available for some level of support (including moral support) if you are brave enough to do that (**andrew@akelly.com**).

 ### Current deficiencies:

 Currently the Windows' WIN32 configuration has not been built and tested yet.
 This may be added in the future.
 My higher priority is to first get everything "in" and get it running under linux.
-I'm simply not there yet (not to speak of not owning a Windows machine).
+I'm simply not there yet (not to speak of not having a Windows machine).

 ## After Building: ##